dcrapis/oceandao-wiki/Home.md

 Anyone can propose a project to OceanDAO.
 However, to be considered, you **must have at least 5,000 OCEAN** in the same Ethereum wallet as listed in your proposal by the time the proposal process ends (December 14th, 23:59 pm GMT).
 If selected for a grant, this will be the same wallet where you will receive your grant funding.
 This helps to filter towards people with a vested interest or “skin in the game” in OCEAN - that is, Ocean community members.
 Ocean Protocol team members will verify.

-# Voting: Details

-Voting will take place on: [vote.oceanprotocol.com](vote.oceanprotocol.com)

-**Implementation:**
-- At proposal deadline (December 14th at 23:59 pm GMT), Proposals that meet the “Minimum Proposal Requirements” and “Project Criteria” will be migrated to the [OceanDAO Voting Page](http://vote.oceanprotocol.com/).
-- Vote with your OCEAN Tokens.
-1 OCEAN = 1 vote.
-- **In order for your vote to count**, you must have the OCEAN already in the non-custodial wallet you plan on voting with before the vote opens (December 15th at 12:00 pm GMT).
-This is so your existing OCEAN balance can be counted.
-- Voting from exchanges is not supported.
-- Only one wallet address can vote on one proposal.
-1 Address = 1 Proposal.
-  - If you would like to vote on more than one proposal, you will need to fund your multiple wallet addresses with the respective amount of OCEAN before the voting opens.
-- You can only vote with the OCEAN tokens in your wallet.
-You will be unable to vote with OCEAN that is deposited as liquidity in Ocean Market, Bancor, or otherwise.
-It is your choice if you would like to remove liquidity, vote, and re-add the liquidity back later.
-  - Risks come with removing liquidity (impermanent loss etc), which you must manage.
-In the future, we aim to support voting without needing to remove liquidity (e.g. vote with BPTs).

 # Grant: Details